-Once you enable automatic accepting, normal users lose the privilege to directly save translations or accept suggestions.
+Once automatic acceptance is set up, normal users lose the privilege to directly save translations or accept suggestions.
 This can be overridden by Can override suggestion state privilege (see Access control).

-You can combine these with Access control into one of following setups:
+You can combine these with Access control into one of the following setups:

-- Users can suggest and vote for suggestions, limited group controls what is accepted - enable voting but not automatic accepting and remove privilege from users to save translations.
+- Users suggest and vote for suggestions, a limited group controls what is accepted - turn on voting, but automatic acceptance off, and don’t let users save translations.

-- Users can suggest and vote for suggestions, which get automatically accepted once the defined number of users agree on this - enable voting and set desired number of votes for automatic accepting.
+- Users suggest and vote for suggestions with automatical acceptance once the defined number of them agree - turn on voting and set the desired number of votes for automatic acceptance.

-- Optional voting for suggestions - you can also only enable voting and in this case it can be optionally used by users when they are not sure about translation (they can suggest more of them).
+- Optional voting for suggestions - you can also turn on voting only, and in this case it can optionally be used by users when they are unsure about a translation by making multiple suggestions.

 Enhance the translation process with info available in the translation files.
 This includes string priority, check flags, or providing visual context.
 All these features can be set in the Reviewing strings: